 FERPA authorizes making student directory information public as permitted under state and federal laws and regulations.
 Prior to release of such information, the superintendent or designated principals shall give public notice of such intent in a newspaper of general circulation, a school paper, patron organization newsletter or announcements sent home to parents describing the kind of information being in the directory category.
-Any parent or eligible student who objects to the release of any or all of this information must notify, in writing, the principal of the school where the records are kept.
+Any parent or eligible student who objects to the release of any or all of this information must notify within thirty (30) calendar days, in writing, the principal of the school where the records are kept.
+Virginia law requires affirmative consent from parents or eligible student for the release of a student's address, telephone number or email address.
 The following is considered "directory information":

 - Name of student in attendance or no longer in attendance

 - Address

 - Telephone listing

 - Date and place of birth

 - Dates of attendance

 - Participation in officially recognized activities and sports

 - Height and weight, if a member of athletic team

 - Awards, degrees and honors received

 - Other similar information

-- Annual yearbook print copies, playbills, program guides, photographs or recordings of school sponsored events
+- Annual yearbook, playbills, program guides, websites or social media sites, photographs or recordings of school sponsored events

 - Photographs or recordings of students taken by surveillance cameras where the images do not depict specific students engaging in actions that would constitute violations of the Code of Student Conduct.
 The School Administration reserves the right to determine whether release of such information should be released.